 See buildings where the scars of the attacks are still visible.
 Hear tales of heroism, including how ordinary men and women helped to save London’s beloved St Paul’s Cathedral from destruction.

 This tour also includes a trip to the Imperial War Museum.
-Discover a vast collection of WWII related documents, photographs and videos, military vehicles, aircraft, and military weapons.
+Discover a vast collection of WWII-related documents, photographs and videos, military vehicles, aircraft, and military weapons.

-You don’t have to be a history buff to appreciate learning new facts about this ancient city.
+There are quite a few London history walking tours that teach you about London’s fascinating past, and you don’t have to be a history buff to appreciate learning new facts about this ancient city.

 IF YOU LIKE IT PIN!